This page uses javascript to help render elements, if you have problems please enable javascript.

 How does earning a scholarship impact my financial aid?

-Every student's financial aid package is unique and may be impacted by additional grant funding.
+Every student's financial aid package is unique and may be impacted by additional aid funding.
 It is important to review your financial aid package again if you are the recipient of a scholarship.

-In general, all financial aid is limited by two factors: your cost of attendance and your unmet need.
+In general, all financial aid is limited by two factors: your Cost of Attendance (COA) and your unmet need.

-The Cost of Attendance (COA), or budget, is the standard amount that it has been determined it costs a student to attend CSUF for nine months.
+COA is the standard cost cacluated for a student to attend CSUF for nine months.
 This includes billed expenses, such as tuition and fees, and non-billed expenses, such as transportation and books and supplies.
-Aid cannot be awarded above this amount, since, theoretically, all educational expenses would be covered under the standard cost of attendance.
+Aid cannot be awarded above this amount, since, theoretically, all educational expenses would be covered under the standard COA.
 There are exceptions that can be made on a case-by-case determination by our office.
 If you believe that you have significant educational expenses that are not being considered in the standard cost of attendance, you can submit a Cost of Attendance Appeal.

 If you have specific questions about how a scholarship affects your financial aid, please reach out to us.